angelwire/Sprite-UV-Transform/README.md

 The raw script text is avaliable "UVTransformScript", the raw vertex shader is also available "UVTransformVertexShader"

-To see it in action and how it is used there is also a demo project
+To see it in action and how it is used there is also a demo project "UVTransform.yyz"